sjg20/u-boot-concept/doc/usage/fit/source_file_format.rst

     zynqmpimage           Xilinx ZynqMP Boot Image }
     ====================  ==================

+    The kernel_noload type indicates that the image is a kernel but that it does not need to be loaded and can be executed in-place from the FIT.
+This type cannot be used if compression is not "none".

 compression
     Compression used by included data.
 If no compression is used, the compression property should be set to "none".
 If the data is compressed but